AsrOneSdk/published-scripts/ARM Templates/FailoverReprotect/README.md

 ## Solution overview and deployed resources

-Executing this script will deploy a Powershell Script of name "FailoverAndReprotect" and then trigger it.
+Executing this template will deploy a Powershell Script of name "FailoverAndReprotect" and then trigger it.
 After triggering, Azure VMs will get failed over to their configured recovery region, and re-protected back to source.

 ## Prerequisites